Zen-Initiative/YouTube-Declutter/README.md

 # 📽️ YouTube Declutter
 - A simple list (<10 filters) to declutter YouTube
-- Aggressive: hides/blocks almost everything other than the video
+- Aggressive: hides/blocks almost everything other than the video, although it doesn't block YouTube ads
 - **Warning: only use if you don't need the functions below!**

 ---